johlju/johlju.github.io/_pages/about.md

 My day job is at D-data AB where I belong to the unit Business Development as a Software Architect.
 My focus areas are mostly integration and content management.
-My responsibilities are, among other things, the lifecycle of the software platforms.
+My responsibilities are, among other things, the life cycle of the software platforms.
 That the software platforms are designed to meet the business needs in the short and long term, and that the software fits and can be reused in the enterprise architecture.